Starting a Community

 Deepen Your Learning

-Each module includes an instructional video, learning materials, exercises, and assignments designed to support your comprehension in the ways we all learn differently.
+Each module includes an instructional video, audio file, transcript, complementary learning materials, and exercises designed to support you in your unique learning style.

 Starting a Community Course